 Rare monkeypox outbreak in U.K., Europe and U.S.: What is it and should we worry?

-Editor's note: This story was updated on May 18 at 9:37 a.m.
-ET to reflect the latest case counts.

 There's a monkeypox outbreak in the United Kingdom, Portugal, Spain and other European countries.
-The outbreak is small — so far 68 suspected cases, including eight in England and 20 in Portugal.
-Cases in Canada and a case in the U.S. have also been reported.
+The outbreak is small — so far about 80 suspected cases in England, Spain and Canada as well as Portugal, Sweden, Italy and France.
+Two suspected cases have also been reported in the U.S.

 But health officials have little clue where people caught the monkeypox virus.
 And there's concern the virus may be spreading through the community — undetected — and possibly through a new route of transmission.

-Note: Editor's note: This story was updated on May 23 to reflect the latest case counts.